DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Experimental Setup

-Our experiment adopted the widely used Defects4J benchmark~\cite{just2014defects4j}, which includes 835 real-world bugs from 17 open-source repositories in v2.0.
-The latest update removes five bugs, leaving 830 for our study.
-Following previous work~\cite{xia2023automated, xia2023conversational, xia2024automated}, these bugs are classified into 483 single-function bugs and 347 multi-function bugs.
+\textbf{Defects4J.} Our primary evaluation is conducted on the widely used Defects4J benchmark~\cite{just2014defects4j}.
+Version 2.0 contains 835 real-world bugs from 17 open-source Java projects, of which five have been removed in later updates.
+Following prior work, we evaluate on the remaining 830 bugs.
+As in previous studies~\cite{xia2023automated, xia2023conversational, xia2024automated}, these bugs are categorized into 483 single-function bugs and 347 multi-function bugs.
 The single-function subset is further divided into v1.2 (255 bugs) and v2.0 (228 bugs).
-For each bug, Defects4J provides a buggy and a fixed version, along with a corresponding test suite that reproduces the bug and validates the fix.
-This setup allows realistic evaluations based on \ModelName{} in debugging scenarios and facilitates fair comparisons with existing APR methods on a unified benchmark.
+Defects4J provides buggy and fixed program versions together with corresponding test suites, enabling reproducible evaluation and fair comparison with existing APR techniques.